Tex (film): Production

 The film was given a PG-rating by the Motion Picture Association rather than a G-rating traditionally earned by Walt Disney Studios productions.
 The film was an effort by Disney to incorporate more mature subject matter into its films, after several failures making wholesome family films.
 Disney's vice president in charge of production, Thomas L. Wilhite, wanted new talent.
 Aware of this initiative, director Tim Hunter, thought that the novel Tex by S. E. Hinton would be a good fit.
-Hunter discovered the novel, while doing research on his previous film Over The Edge (1979), which he co-written with his writing partner, Charlie Haas, the pair discovered the works of Hinton and realized that teenagers read her novels.
+Hunter discovered the novel while doing research on his previous film Over The Edge (1979), which he co-wrote with his writing partner, Charlie Haas; the pair had discovered the works of Hinton and realized that teenagers were reading her novels.

 Hunter brought the project to Disney and asked for the opportunity to direct it himself, but his sole directing credit was an independent film made ten years prior.
 Hunter said "I thought I had an honest shot to direct Tex.
 It was a small film, and I knew Matt Dillon was interested because I had met him on Over the Edge.
 I really felt it would be a long time before I found a piece of material that would present less risks for a studio if they wanted to let me direct.